 On the other hand, a high number of saves is also a great sign, as it means your content is helpful for your followers and they’re willing to go back to your posts in the future.
 Consider investing more time and effort in creating similar content.

 Share of activities by media type

 You now know how each individual post performed.
-But how does the activities by media type breakdown look?
+But how do the activities by media type breakdown look?

 Maybe your audience prefers image posts over video posts?
 Or just the opposite, maybe your Stories gather more activities than other types of content?

-Analyzing the share of activities will give you a clear sign in which post types you should be investing more.
+Analyzing the share of activities will give you a clear sign of which post types you should be investing more.